Zumbi do Mato: Legacy

 Zumbi do Mato is known for its association with another famous musician of the Rio de Janeiro underground scene, Rogério Skylab; he has claimed it is one of his favorite bands and major influences, and at times has collaborated with members of the band.
 Skylab and Löis Lancaster sing the duet "Samba", included in his live albums Skylab II (2000) and Skylab IX (2009), and he was also a guest musician on the band's 2000 album Pesadelo na Discoteca (on the tracks "São Abdul", "Doente Porém Vivo", "Calendário 1999" and "Humilharal").
 Zé Felipe and Marlos Salustiano co-wrote a handful of tracks of Skylab's 2007 album Skylab VII, and in 2009 Felipe and Skylab released a collaborative album, Rogério Skylab & Orquestra Zé Felipe, originally intended as a full-fledged collaboration between him and Zumbi do Mato.
-Lancaster was also an interviewee for Skylab's talk show Matador de Passarinho, and in 2024 both collaborated on the latter's album Trilogia do Fim, Vol. 3.
+Lancaster was also an interviewee for Skylab's talk show Matador de Passarinho, and both have collaborated on the latter's albums Trilogia do Fim, Vol. 3 (2024) and Trilogia da Putrefação, Vol. 3 (2025).

 A documentary about Zumbi do Mato's history, entitled Quem É Mais Idiota do que Eu?, was directed by Vítor Rocha and released to YouTube in 2017.
 To celebrate the film's release, the band's catalogue was remastered and re-released digitally by Deckdisc.

 Lancaster released his debut solo album, Malva, in 2017.
 Besides his musical career, he published in 2003 the short poetry anthology Ceneida, and also co-wrote the experimental novel Palmyra with Eliana Pougy, which came out in 2011 by Confraria do Vento.

 Marlos Salustiano released his first solo album, Animal Apócrifo, back in 2001.
 As fine artist he did one individual show in 2004, called "Macróbios 1,5" in Goiânia (CCC – Centro Cultural Chafariz) and took part in the collective "Art Takes Time Square" in 2012.
 More recently, in 2017, as "MarSaL" (contraction of his former artistic name), he launched his second solo album, AUTOMEMETERONIMONOMANO, a "surreoconcrète sonic adventure" with special guests Gustavo Jobim (former Zumbi keyboardist), Julian Quilodran (Módulo 1000) and Péricles Cavalcanti, paying homage to Noigandres, seminal Brazilian group of concrete poetry formed by Décio Pignatari, Haroldo de Campos and Augusto de Campos (with whom Marlos exchanged letters and sent a copy of Menorme in 1997).